Skasselbard/nixconfigs/k3sCluster/README.md

 ## Assumptions

+There are some assumptions that are embedded in the project.
-To keep the configuration minimal the following assumptions were made:
+Some keep the configuration minimal and structured.
+Others reflect personal taste.

+The following assumptions may be of interest:

 - K3s runs in containers on one or more host machines
 - The k3s server is running in a [nixos-container](https://nixos.wiki/wiki/NixOS_Containers) (because it is an easy NixOS integration)